vincentc0202/personal-website/README.md

 - **Smooth UI/UX** – Leveraging Tailwind CSS, the website maintains a clean and modern design, ensuring ease of navigation.

 ## Future Improvements
-- Adding a blog section to share insights on projects and learning experiences.
+- Adding more animations to enhance the user experience and give it a more modern feel.
-- Implementing more interactive elements to further enhance engagement.
+- Implementing more interactive elements, such as a movable map, to further enhance engagement.

 ## Deployment
 The website is live at: [vincentcheong.me](https://www.vincentcheong.me/)